Garathd/Django-To-Do-List/README.md

 ***UserProfile***
 - user : _This is a one to one field and is linked to the auth user model_
-- description: _This is just a description of users bio info which is set from the profile page_
+- description : _This is just a description of users bio info which is set from the profile page_
-- picture: _This is for a user to upload an image from the profile page_
+- picture : _This is for a user to upload an image from the profile page_
-- account: _This is set to default as free and changes to pro when a user purchases the pro version_
+- account : _This is set to default as free and changes to pro when a user purchases the pro version_

+#### Checkout Models

+***Order***
+- full name : _This is the name of the user_
+- phone number : _This is the phone number of the user_
+- country : _This is the country of the user_
+- postcode : _This is the postcode of the user_
+- city : _This is the city of the user_
+- street address1 : _This is the street address of the user_
+- street address2 : _This is the street address of the user_
+- county : _This is the county of the user_
+- date : _This is for the current date time at time of order_

+***OrderLineItem***
+- order : _This is a foreign key of previous model order_
+- product : _This is a foreign key of the Product Model_
+- quantity : _This is to store the amount of items ordered_

+#### Product Model

+***Product***
+- name : _This is for product name_
+- description : _This is for product description_
+- price : _This is for product price_
+- image : _This is for product image_

+#### Project Model

+***Project***
+- name : _This is for project name_
+- description : _This is for project description_
+- status : _This is for the status.
+Choosen from either Work, Education or Personal_
+- published date : _This is for the original project creation time_

+#### Task Model

+***Task***
+- name : _This is for the task name_
+- description : _This is for the task description_
+- project : _This is a foreign key of Project_
+- status : _This is for the status.
+Choosen from either To Do, In Progress or Done_
+- priority : _This is for the status.
+Choosen from either Low, Medium or High_
+- screenshot : _This is to allow users to upload a screenshot for a task_
+- published date : _This is for the original task creation time_

 ## Features